Did you know that header bidding was originally called “Tagless”?

 Header Bidding Adoption

 Because more than half of US publishers have agreed that they obtained higher CPMs with header bidding.
-Further, eMarketer did a thorough analysis and said that out of 31% of publishers witnessed an increase in their yield (Src).
+Further, eMarketer did a thorough analysis and showed that 31% of total publishers witnessed an increase in their yield (Src).

 – Besides, the rise of header bidding not only impacted desktop web advertising but also mobile web advertising.
-According to a report published by Pubmatic, 24% of total impressions were served on mobile devices, 5% up than the previous year (Src) and it is expected that mobile advertising will grow in the coming few years.
+According to a report published by Pubmatic, 59% of total impressions were served on mobile devices, 18% up from the previous year (Src) and it is expected that mobile advertising will grow in the coming few years.

 Header Bidding Wrappers Adoption